 My Homelab

-I run a Proxmox cluster that consists of 2 nodes currently but will hopefully be adding 1 more node to the cluster to be able to use High Availability which if one of the nodes goes offline the VMs (virtual machines) will be migrated to another node or nodes.
-One way to improve performance while migrating would have a strong backbone of my network with one dedicated NIC on each node to migrate VMs while other running VM maybe using the other NIC.
+I run a Proxmox cluster that currently consists of 2 nodes but will hopefully be adding 1 more node to the cluster to be able to use High Availability, which, if one of the nodes goes offline, will cause the VMs (virtual machines) to be migrated to another node or nodes.
+One way to improve performance while migrating would be to have a strong backbone of my network with one dedicated NIC on each node to migrate VMs while other running VMs maybe using the other NIC.

 Well, it is actually hosted in my basement on a Proxmox VM using Ubuntu server for the OS.
-When first setting up my website port forwarded the machine but later changed it to go through a Cloudflare tunnel (proxy) for additional security against DDOS attacks.
+When first setting up my website, I port-forwarded the machine but later changed it to go through a Cloudflare tunnel (proxy) for additional security against DDOS attacks.

 Network

-My network is seperated into what I call my own “datacenter” which lets me open ports without risking the safety of my all my main devices.
-Looking at my home network I have 3 U6 lites which are all POE (powered over ethernet).
-Main router is virtual which runs OPNsense which also does DHCP and DNSmasq (DNS caching).
-My main switch is a cisco 2960g 48 port.
+My network is separated into what I call my own “datacenter,” which lets me open ports without risking the safety of all my main devices.
+Looking at my home network, I have 3 U6 lites, which are all POE (powered over ethernet).
+The main router runs on bare metal (no hypervisor) and I’m using OPNsense firewall, which also does DHCP and DNSmasq (DNS caching).
+My main switch is a Cisco 2960g 48 port.
 My secondary switches are TP-link 8 port and unifi flex mini.

-To move my servers off the floor I had to make 8 ethernet cables to another room which I had keystones to pass the cables through to the other side of the wall.
-I pulled the 8 cables through a previous hole which has a box where I connected all 8 cables into.
-On the other side of the wall I have my server rack which now on the wall there's ethernet ports which lead to that box.
-My server rack has a patch pannel which all the ethernet is connected to then to my cisco switch.
+To move my servers off the floor, I had to move 8 ethernet cables to another room, and I had keystones to pass the cables through to the other side of the wall.
+I pulled the 8 cables through a previous hole, which has a box where I connected all 8 cables.
+On the other side of the wall I have my server rack, which now on the wall there's ethernet ports that lead to that box.
+My server rack has a patch panel, which all the ethernet is connected to then to my cisco switch.

 Monitoring